Goldilocks Isolation: High Performance VMs with Edera: Analysis

 \subsubsection{Summary}

-In summary, Edera outperforms gVisor in all performance metrics tested with the exception of startup time, while overall performing only slightly worse than Docker and similarly to Kata.
+In summary, Edera outperforms gVisor in all performance metrics with the exception of startup time, while overall performing only slightly worse than Docker and similarly to Kata and Firecracker.
 This means that Edera achieves strong application isolation with minimal impact on performance even for systems that do not have access to virtualization extensions.
-The system startup time performs the worst, with 0.77 seconds of startup time for Edera compared to 0.2 seconds for Docker.
-When virtualization extensions are available, Edera in PVH mode has improvements to system call runtime over PV mode, and outperforms Kata on memory and CPU operations.
+The system startup time performs the worst, with 1.1 seconds of startup time for Edera compared to 0.38 seconds for Docker.
+Overall memory and CPU performance for Edera is similar to that of Docker, and system calls perform worse.
+When virtualization extensions are available, Edera in PVH mode has improvements to system call runtime over PV mode, and outperforms Kata and Firecracker on memory and CPU operations.